About the Lexington Police Department – main page

 To make a complaint or convey a compliment, contact the Public Integrity Unit at (859) 258-3625.

-Goal 6: The Bureau of Patrol (BOP) will increase the number of officers that attend Crisis Intervention Training.
+Goal 3: The Bureau of Administration will increase the number of officers that are trained in Crisis Intervention Training.

 Goal 4: The Bureau of Patrol will increase the professional development of patrol officers.